Which Personality Type Would Be Most Useful for a Lawyer to Possess?

 Extraversion vs. Introversion in Lawyers

 While a majority of lawyers prefer introversion, extraverted lawyers can still thrive by adjusting their communication style to better engage with introverted colleagues.
-For example, an extravert might find success in labour law, which tends to attract more socially dynamic individuals.
+For example, an extravert might find success in labor law, which tends to attract more socially dynamic individuals.
 Conversely, introverts often excel in fields like real estate and tax law, where attention to detail and solitary work are emphasized.

 Sensing vs. Intuition in Lawyers